Sajid030/anime_dataset_generator/README.md

    ## User List Generator

      This Python script `username_dataset.py` allows you to generate a list of users by utilizing the Jikan API.
 It retrieves user information such as username and user URL for a specified range of user IDs.
-The user details are then stored in a CSV file `userlist.csv` for further analysis and use.
+The user details are then stored in a CSV file `userlist.csv`.
+These usernames will be used in the subsequent scripts to fetch user-specific anime scores and details.

       #### How it Works:-